Edis Mulalić: Return to Rudar Pljevlja

 In July 2019, more than half a year after leaving the club, Mulalić came back to Montenegro and once again became the manager of Rudar Pljevlja.
 In his first game in his second mandate as the club's manager, Mulalić's Rudar Plevlja lost 2–0 away in a league match against Budućnost Podgorica on 5 August 2019.
 His first win since his return to Rudar came on 14 August 2019, in a 0–1 away league win against Mulalić's former team Titograd.

 Return to Dečić

 On 21 July 2020, Mulalić returned to Dečić and became the club's new manager.
 He left Dečić in September 2021.

 Return to Željezničar

 On 7 January 2022, Željezničar appointed Mulalić as manager for the second time.

 His first competitive game back in charge of Željezničar ended in a 2–0 away loss against Velež Mostar on 25 February 2022.
 Mulalić was victorious in his first Sarajevo derby since his return as manager, beating rivals Sarajevo on 5 March 2022.
 On 9 April 2022, he managed Željezničar to a 3–0 win against Leotar, the club's biggest league win of the season.

 Mulalić's first match in the 2022–23 season saw his team draw against Leotar on 16 July 2022.
+Following back-to-back defeats against Leotar in the league and Velež in the first leg of the Bosnian Cup semi-finals, he mutually terminated his contract with Željezničar on 6 April 2023.

+Igman Konjic

+On 4 October 2023, Mulalić was appointed manager of Igman Konjic.
+He suffered defeat in his first match in charge, losing 2–0 away to Široki Brijeg on 8 October.
+He led the side to a 2–0 win against his former club Željezničar on 27 October.

+Mulalić surprisingly left Igman on 27 April 2024, just two days before a crucial league game against Tuzla City in an effort to avoid relegation.